longpractice/linux_kernel_index/mm/m.md

 Must be implemented by all architectures. creates a pte entry; a page instance and the desired page access permissions must be passed as parameters

+## memmap_init_zone
+init all the pages of the current zone using __init_single_page. it also mark the block movable using set_pageblock_migratetype so that blocks are reserved for movable at startup.
+This will force kernkel allocations to reserve thir blocks rather than leaking throughout the address space during boot when many long-lived kernkel allocations are mode.

 ## mem_map
 mem_map is an global array holding all page frames `struct page`